Skip to content

 The exercises every expert recommends

 Single-leg work is prioritised because cycling is a unilateral sport.
 The pedal stroke is alternating.
 Most cyclists have measurable asymmetries between left and right sides.
-Bulgarian split squats, single-leg press, and rear-foot-elevated step-ups all address this directly.
+Bulgarian split squats, single-leg deadlifts, single-leg press, and rear-foot-elevated step-ups all address this directly.
 They also require lower absolute loads than bilateral exercises, which reduces spinal loading — a relevant consideration for athletes who spend 10–20 hours per week in a compressed cycling position.

 For a more detailed breakdown of specific exercise selection, Derek Teel's best exercises episode covers his full hierarchy of movement choices, with the rationale for each.